rust-lang/surveys/surveys/2022-annual-survey/questions.md

 >
 > Would be useful for leadership to understand the community's fears.

-### Please rate your agreement with the following statements about Rust.
+### Which of the following statements do you feel about Rust.

-Type: matrix (optional)
+Type: select all that apply

 Statements: